 English as a

 The English as a Second Language (ESL) Program at Canisius is a part-time program intended to assist all international students with the improvement of their English language skills.
-This includes exchange students visiting for a study abroad experience and international students seeking a degree.
+Our ESL Program is not an intensive language program, but a special academic support program designed to assist both exchange students visiting for a study abroad experience and international students seeking a degree.

 - Courses are offered in all four language areas including reading, writing, speaking and listening.